Afghan National Army Commando Corps: Dissolution and legacy

 Several provincial capitals fell in the first weeks of August 2021, and during 14–15 August, the government lost control of the military, with six of the seven ANA corps having surrendered or been overrun.
 With no logistical or air support, the Afghan National Security Forces that continued to fight were left with no choice but to flee, negotiate a withdrawal, or fight to the death.
 Commandos repeatedly fought to the point of exhausting their supplies.
 Commando units near Kandahar, despite being surrounded, fought for a month until they ran out of ammunition.
 In Mazar-i-Sharif, Commandos continued to fight until local forces surrendered.
 Some units made their way to Panjshir Province, where the Republican insurgency in Afghanistan was assembling against the Taliban.
 Others provided security outside Hamid Karzai International Airport during the U.S. and allied evacuation from Kabul.

-Lieutenant General Haibatullah Alizai, who was appointed as the last ANA Chief of the General Staff on 11 August, in the last days developed a plan to use 3,000 Commandos and 10,000 other troops to set up multiple defensive lines in and around Kabul.
-Alizai compared it to the Northern Alliance during the 1990s.
-But it was too late, and the plan received no support from U.S. Rear Admiral Peter Vasely, who was in charge of security during the Kabul evacuation.
+Lt.
+Gen. Haibatullah Alizai, who was appointed as the last ANA Chief of the General Staff on 11 August, in the last days developed a plan to use 3,000 Commandos and 10,000 other troops to set up multiple defensive lines in and around Kabul.
+Alizai compared it to the Northern Alliance holding out against the Taliban in northern Afghanistan during the 1990s.
+But it was too late, and the plan received no support from Rear Admiral Peter Vasely, the U.S. officer in charge of security during the Kabul evacuation.
 As part of the evacuation over 1,000 Afghan Commandos and their families were able to get to the United States, with the involvement of the CIA and other agencies.

-According to the former commander of ANASOC, Lieutenant General Mohammad Farid Ahmadi, after the fall of Afghanistan to the Taliban the majority of the Commandos continued to live in the country in hiding, and some had been detained and tortured before being released by the Taliban.
+According to the former commander of ANASOC, Lt.
+Gen. Mohammad Farid Ahmadi, after the fall of Afghanistan to the Taliban the majority of the Commandos continued to live in the country in hiding, and some had been detained and tortured before being released by the Taliban.
 There were some reports in 2022 that Iran and Russia have tried to recruit some Commandos that fled to Iran, and Ahmadi claimed that they have participated in the conflicts in Nagorno-Karabakh, Yemen, Ukraine, and Syria.
-According to Haibatullah Alizai, about 5,000 Commandos fled to Iran among tens of thousands of other Afghan soldiers.
+According to Alizai, about 5,000 Commandos fled to Iran among tens of thousands of other Afghan soldiers.
 He said in October 2022 that some of them were already fighting in Ukraine after having been recruited by the Wagner Group.

 The Taliban-led Islamic Emirate Army has its own Commando forces, with a new flag and sleeve insignia.
 The tradition of wearing a maroon beret has still been retained, previously worn by the Afghan Commando Forces and similar formations since 1970.